rickwassing/cicada-develop/docs/index.rst

 Follow these quick intructions
 ------------------------------

-Start learning how to use :ref:`the Cicada pipeline and process an Actigraphy Dataset <overview-pipeline-top>`.
-You'll find more references to in-depth documentation in each respective section.
+I highly recommend to read the pages listed in the 'OVERVIEW' section.
+These pages will define the key terms, explain how to use the Cicada user interface, guide you through the pipeline, and discusses the settings files, datastructure and 'package' directory.
+All the other pages provide more in-depth explanation of each of the respective sections.

 .. toctree::
   :maxdepth: 2